yusril-adr/notes-app/README.md

 ## Notes app
-Ini adalah source code dari aplikasi CRUD pencatatan dengan tujuan saya mendalami Chakra UI dan menyelesaikan kelas "Belajar Membuat Aplikasi Web dengan React" dari Dicoding.
+This is the source code from my CRUD notes app.
+I created this app with the purpose of learning of Chakra UI and complete a class of "Create an Web App with React" from Dicoding.
 ## Another Language
 - [Indonesia](./README_id.md)